AnushkaNilangekar/resHub/README.md

         - e.g. API_BASE_URL: "https://<code>.ngrok-free.app"
         - If the config.js file does not exist then create one in frontend
         - Do not push the config.js
+# Manually testing backend endpoints
+    - Make a curl request using http://localhost:<port-number>/<endpoint-name>?<parameters>
+    OR
+    - Download postman
+    - Make a GET or POST request to http://localhost:<port-number>
+    - Insert parameters under the 'params' tab
+    - Click 'Send'

 =======
 # Starting resHub
 Spring Boot